epccs/MacGyver/Manager/Adc/README.md

 {"ADC1":"3","ADC2":"0","ADC3":"35","ADC4":"1431"}
 ```

-LOL now I can't get the burst working, what did I do... need timeout.
+LOL now I can't get the burst working, what did I do, need timeout...
+Turned out to be the adc_isr_status test (which is now removed), reading from adcAtomic() which is done with an adc_burst are the same as adcSingle() above.